 Q. How long will it take for me to get my mail order prescriptions?

-A. New prescriptions will arrive seven to ten days from the time Intermountain Home Delivery Pharmacy receives your order.
-Refills are delivered within seven to ten days from the time Intermountain Home Delivery Pharmacy receives your request.
+A. New and Refill prescriptions will be delivered within seven to ten days from the time Intermountain Home Delivery Pharmacy receives your request to fill.
 To make sure that you don’t run out of your medications, request refills about two weeks before you need them.

 Q. How do I pay for my prescription order?